Ray Wiltshire

 Raymond John Wiltshire (12 July 1913 – 22 July 1990) was an Australian politician.

-He was born in Macedon to farmer David Bowen Wiltshire and Miriam Andrews.
+Wiltshire was born in Macedon to farmer David Bowen Wiltshire and Miriam Andrews.
 He was a mechanical engineer, and served in the Royal Australian Air Force from 1940 to 1945 as a fitter.
-On his return he ran a garage until 1949, when he became a real estate agent at Dandenong.
-On 26 April 1941 he married Doris Lorraine Hore; they had two children.
-In 1955 he was elected to the Victorian Legislative Assembly as the Liberal and Country Party member for Dandenong.
+On 26 April 1941, he married Doris Lorraine Hore, and they had two children.
+On his return from war service, Wiltshire ran a garage until 1949, when he became a real estate agent at Dandenong.

+In 1955, he was elected to the Victorian Legislative Assembly as the Liberal and Country Party member for Dandenong.
 He transferred to Mulgrave in 1958 and to Syndal in 1967.
-Wiltshire retired from politics in 1976.
-He died in 1990.
+Wiltshire retired from politics in 1976 and died in 1990.